huxw06/Quantum-cohomology-of-Fano-complete-intersections/README.md

 If you encounter an information “the square root recursion fails at order ..” when you use generatingFuncOfDegreeUpToB, please contact the author!
 The main conjecture in an forthcoming update of  https://arxiv.org/abs/1501.03683 is, among other things, that such information will never appear.

 If X is an even dimensional complete intersections of two quadrics, this package also contains functions to compute the genus 0 invariants, up to an unknown special invariant.
 But it is hard to describe the commands without referece to the paper.
-So we will do this after publishing the paper on ArXiv.
+So we will do this after publishing the paper on arXiv.